 Seeking appropriate assistance for financial aid and follow-through with commitments.

 Seeking appropriate assistance for academic and personal concerns by utilizing faculty, counseling, guidance, and health services.

-Participating in the development, reading, and circulation of School of Nursing and Associated Student Body publications and notices.
+Participating in the development, reading, and circulation of SON and ASB publications and notices.